kailash-manasarovar/statement/docs/timeline/2023/february.md

 - I start to lose a lot of weight but I manage to stop the froth in my urine which is exacerbated with dairy and any albumin intake.
 - I contact an acupuncturist in Dénia to ask for help: https://www.thaoqi.com/.
 - She is not back in town until May so she can't see me for a few months.
 - I go to see a homeopath in Dénia, Ana Villalba.
 I'm not sure I trust her.
 - Each time I see her she wants to hear about my abuse story, and not in a kind way.
+Each time I see her she mentions domestic violence.
+- She prescribes drops to take every day which I collect from the Romany pharmacy in Denia.

 ## PTSD